Secure-Embedded-Systems/Skiva/README.md

-# NISTCHIP
+# Skiva

-This repository includes design files and documentation for NIST project, building upon the FAME-v2 specific modified version of GRLIB library of Cobham Gaisler.
+This repository includes design files for Skiva project, building upon the FAME-v2 specific modified version of GRLIB library of Cobham Gaisler.
 The repository adopts the file hierarchy of the original GRLIB distribution:

 * bin:			various scripts and tool support files